1.8 Inclusive Language

 In her TED Talk, Boroditsky asks us to consider why we think the way we do and how we might think differently.
 In using inclusive language, we open up our minds to a broader range of possibilities.

-The following interactive presentation defines inclusive language and provides some examples of what to avoid and what to use to be more inclusive (questions to check your knowledge are embedded in the presentation).
+The following interactive presentation defines inclusive language and provides some examples of what to avoid and what to use to be more inclusive (questions to check your knowledge are embedded in the presentation; work all the way through the last slide, marked be a star in the banner below the slide deck).

 Check Your Knowledge (13 Questions)